Last Updated: November 20, 2024

 How to Write an Operating Agreement

-When you’re drafting an operating agreement, you can start from scratch, hire an attorney, or simply use our customizable template to help you get started.
+When you’re drafting an operating agreement, you can start from scratch, hire an attorney, or simply use our operating agreement template to help you get started.
 If you don’t write one, your LLC will be governed by Alabama’s default rules.
 These default rules might not reflect the reality of your business.

 While every company’s operating agreement (and how it’s written) will look different, here are some of the essentials you may want to include: